bring/developer-site/content/api/event-cast/index.md

 documentation:
   - title: Events
     content: |
-      We recommend subscribing only to events relevant to you.
-By keeping the list of events (`event_groups`) as small as possible, you will not get more updates than you need and your server will not get unnecessary HTTP requests from Bring.

-      Events are defined as an array with comma separated strings.
-Wildcards like `*` and `ALL` are not supported.
+      Specify the events (`event_groups`) you want to subscribe to as an array with comma separated strings.

-      ### Example

       ```
       "event_groups": ['IN_TRANSIT', 'NOTIFICATION_SENT', 'TERMINAL']
       ```

-      ### Default events
+      We recommend keeping your list as short as possible.
+By subscribing only to events relevant to you, your server will not get unnecessary HTTP requests from Bring.
+Wildcards like `*` and `ALL` are not supported.

-      The list is subject to change.
+      The list of events is subject to change.

       | Event | Description |
       |:-------|:--------|